 “I think of curating an ear like choosing the perfect outfit; every component works together for a combination that is all the wearer’s own,” says Maria Tash, who founded her luxury piercing and fine-jewelry brand in 1993 and is now the go-to guru for the likes of Hailey Bieber, Rihanna and Ashley Graham.
 “Great curation is imaginative and memorable, and there are many ways to achieve it,” she adds.

-Just as with fashion trends, the A-list are leading the charge.
-“Celebrities like Dua Lipa, Jennifer Lawrence and Kaia Gerber have introduced chic ways to style layered piercings on the red carpet this season – with a slick bun and punkish styles by the likes of Eéra, along with elegant diamond studs and emeralds,” says Libby Page, market director at NET-A-PORTER.
+Just as with fashion trends, the A-list has led the charge.
+“Celebrities like Dua Lipa, Jennifer Lawrence and Kaia Gerber have introduced chic ways to style layered piercings on the red carpet this year – with a slick bun and punkish styles by the likes of Eéra, along with elegant diamond studs and emeralds,” says Libby Page, market director at NET-A-PORTER.
 Page argues that a fully stacked-up ear has become a go-to styling choice that can be just as easily paired with a white T-shirt as with statement chandelier earrings and a minimalist gown for occasion wear.
 The earscape is now ubiquitous.

 Want to start earscaping?
 Read this first…

-“My number-one tip for looking chic is, don’t make it too busy,” says Edwina Hilton, fine jewelry buyer at NET-A-PORTER.
+“My number-one tip for looking chic is don’t make it too busy,” says Edwina Hilton, fine-jewelry buyer at NET-A-PORTER.
 “Careful curation is key to making your stack look effortless,” she explains.
 This can take some serious consideration.
 “You need to plan ahead and design how you want your ear to look, ultimately – do your research, look at piercings online and, more importantly, look at your ear,” says Vanessa Chilton, co-founder of Robinson Pelham, a British brand famed for its ‘stud club’ and piercing parties, where customers can embark on a whole ear overhaul.

 “Some piercings just might not work on your anatomy, and it’s crucial to consider your lifestyle factors, too,” advises Chiltern.
 “Ask yourself a few questions: do you wear headphones?
-If you have a daith, tragus, or anti-tragus piercing, will you still be able to get earbuds in your ear?
+If you have a daith, tragus or anti-tragus piercing, will you still be able to get earbuds in your ear?
 If you have an orbital, transverse lobe or helix piercing, will these be uncomfortable with over-ear headphones?
 Do you have long hair, and do you wear it up or down?” she probes.

 I think of curating an ear like choosing the perfect outfit; every component works together for a combination that is all the wearer’s own”Maria Tash